 Having had the wrong conception as a foundation, any deception in line with it will easily be treated as truth.
 Any simple logic that may be true in a particular context can be transferred to fit into another unrelated context just to add up to our made-up fact.
 This is one concept of deception.
 Another concept is adding a pinch of lie to a wholemeal truth.
 When deception is built on a misconception that is already in line with one’s stream of thought, it is difficult to convince the person otherwise.

 Sometimes we don’t need a third party to deceive us.
-Our brains can draw its own conclusions and conceive lies based on truth.
+Our minds can draw its own conclusions and conceive lies based on truth.
 This is the concept of misconception.
 For instance, some whites think it’s the scorching sun that burnt our skin black.
 You’ll find some blacks who think this way.
 No one told them.
 It’s just their own theory they came up with based on the truth of skin burn, the hot sun around the equator and black skin.
 Their brain took the right equation and still came up with a misconception.
-Our skin actually produces melanin to protect us against the sun, not that the skin burnt it black.
+Our skin actually produces melanin to protect us against the sun, not that the sun burnt it black.

 Stop wasting energy that could be used for a productive thought process on an area where you can simply ask to confirm and affirm.
 If you don’t know, ask.
 You may realize that the issue is not in the direction of your assumptions at all.
 If it is, hallelujah.
 That leads me to my next point;